nravanelli/DAQari/README.md

 A simple browser-based DAQ software using WebSerial &amp; FileSystem Access API's

 **DAQari** was born from my need for a simple data acquisition software that could read 16 Analog signals at ~0.2Hz (or every 5 seconds) passed through an ADC Arduino shield.
 It is not as sophisticated as products from LabChart, LabView, or MATlab.
-However, if all you need is analog (or digital) inputs that can be ingested by an Arduino board and at low Hz, this is more than sufficient.
+However, if all you need is analog (or digital) inputs that can be ingested by an Arduino board and at low frequency (eg < 200 Hz), this is more than sufficient.
 Considering that commercial options cost many $1000's, a simple DAQ unit can be built for < $30 with 8 10-bit analog inputs.
 Moreover, you can have multiple instances of **DAQari** running at the same time on different Arduinos by simply opening new tabs/windows.

-This can be ran locally (download git), or on ANY internet connected device [here](https://nravanelli.github.io/DAQari/).
+This must be ran through the Chrome Browser by visiting [here](https://nravanelli.github.io/DAQari/).

 ## Demo gif: